juicetinliu/Team-Selenium/README.md

 # Team-Selenium

-This is a Repository for all code and Arduino elements that are created by the Intelligence Design Sub Team There are also additional C++ files for visual studio for the program
+This is a Repository for all code and Arduino elements that are created by the Intelligence Design Sub Team.
+There are also additional Visual Studio C++ files for the unified program